 - Condition your hair with olive or coconut oil or a conditioner.
 These are easy to find and relatively cheap.
 Also you can use them on your body as well.
 When getting the oils, opt for food grade ones, this way you may avoid petroleum products that may serve to block your pores.

 - Get a spray bottle.
 It will help you comb your hair in the morning.
-Just put water, some oil, glycerine and your conditioner and shake well.
+Just put water, some oil, glycerin and your conditioner and shake well.
 Then spray on your hair before combing in the morning.
 Then come tell me how your hair feels.
+Alternatively just use a leave in conditioner with good sleep like mega growth strengthening leave in conditioner

 - Use a comb with wider teeth as your hair gets longer, that way you will have less pain, lose less hair and get the job done.